Fermain/search-index/README.md

 - `content` is either a 40‑word excerpt or the full stripped body (HTML removed), based on settings.
 - Dates are intentionally omitted.
 - URLs are root‑relative.
+ - Shortcodes are removed from content prior to stripping HTML.

 ## Settings

 Tools → Search Index → Settings:
 - Content included in index: “Excerpt” (default) or “Full body (stripped)”.
+ - Truncate to N words: integer, 0 for no truncation.
+Applies to both modes.

 ## Regeneration